Q; “What issues can you help me with at CANDLE MOUSE COUNSELLING?”

 Q; What are your qualifications to work as a counsellor?

 Extremely carefully.
-See my privacy policy top of website.
 Working in the UK & Ireland, I am registered with the Information Commissioner’s Office to maintain data confidentiality.

 Note: I am NOT a ‘Crisis Service’ since in Private Practice.